-Name, declaration of pregnancy, estimated date of conception (month and year) and date of declaration must be submitted to the Program Director and Clinical Instructor of the assigned clinical site.
+Name, declaration of pregnancy, estimated date of conception (month and year) and date of declaration must be submitted to the Program Director and Clinical Instructor Preceptor of the assigned clinical site.
 The declaration will be placed in both the clinical file and the file on campus.
-A sample declaration letter is included in the back of this book or you may write your own declaration letter.
+A sample declaration letter is included within this handbook.